perladvent/perldotcom/content/article/the-perl-ambassador-curtis-poe.md

 #### Which Perl modules are you constantly using?
 How do they make your life easier?

-Test::Class::Moose (TCM) is a go to module for me.
+[Test::Class::Moose]({<% mcpan Test::Class::Moose %>}) is a go to module for me.
 Most Perl developers learn how to test modules, not applications.
-With TCM, large test suites become easier to build and manage and, when it's written correctly, many test suites can be an order of magnitude faster.
+With [Test::Class::Moose]({<% mcpan Test::Class::Moose %>}), large test suites become easier to build and manage and, when it's written correctly, many test suites can be an order of magnitude faster.

-I also have a module I write for personal code called Less::Boilerplate.
-It's not on the CPAN because it's too fine-tuned for my personal needs, but naturally it enables strict, warnings, signatures, autodie, and other features without having to type everything out by hand.
-And it pleases me to have the double meaning of "use Less::Boilerplate" at the top of my code.
+I also have a module I write for personal code called `Less::Boilerplate`.
+It's not on the CPAN because it's too fine-tuned for my personal needs, but naturally it enables [strict]({<% mcpan strict %>}), [warnings]({<% mcpan warnings %>}), signatures, [autodie]({<% mcpan autodie %>}), and other features without having to type everything out by hand.
+And it pleases me to have the double meaning of `use Less::Boilerplate` at the top of my code.
 Yet it's part of the issue that Sawyer's pointed out with Perl.
 New Perl developers don't know the strange incantations experienced Perl developers put at the top of their code to get Perl to be reasonable.
 That hurts the language because they get a poor "out of the box" experience.

 \
 \

 #### Which Perl feature do you overuse?

 It used to be the punctuation variables that I would sprinkle around my code like magic pixie dust.
-Things like local $" = ', ' were natural to me.
+Things like local `$" = ', '` were natural to me.
 But I've stopped doing that because honestly, it's not readable.
 I do a lot of client work so I take care to ensure that my code is (as much as I can), easy to read and maintain.
 I've even rewritten some of my code to "dumb it down" because I want to ensure that it's maintainable.

 \
 \